 There are two options for full data modeling: Model Lite, and Model Pro.
-Use the Model Lite wizard to perform the ETL in a series of simple chronological steps.
-Use the Model Pro to build a flow diagram to illustrate your data flow, and apply advanced data flow functions to build a custom ETL and data model.
-These advanced data flow functions include machine learning, scripting engines, column operations, data preparation and more.
+Use the Model Pro to build a flow pipeline of your data flow, and apply advanced functions to build a custom ETL and data model.
+These functions include machine learning, scripting engines, column operations, data preparation and more.
 For an overview of the Model Pro, continue reading.

 Model Pro features three main aspects: